Tianci-Zheng/Tianci-Zheng.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Physics, Guangxi University, 2018
+* B.S. in Physics, Guangxi University, 2018.
-* M.S. in physics, Guangxi University, 2021
+* M.S. in physics, Guangxi University, 2021.
-* Ph.D. in Astrophysics, University of Science and Technology of China, 2025 (expected)
+* Ph.D. in Astrophysics, University of Science and Technology of China, 2025.6
+* Postdoc in LHAASO collaboration, 2025.9 - present

 Observations experience
 ======